mikeraab/docker101/Participant-Guide.md

 Registries store Docker images.
 Using a registry is the first step towards moving Docker off the laptop.
 The most widely used registry is the Docker Hub: [https://hub.docker.com](https://hub.docker.com)

-> *Note - In this exercise you will need a Docker Hub account.
+> *Note - in this exercise you will need a Docker Hub account.
 If you do not have one already, you can signup for free, navigate to: [https://hub.docker.com*/](https://hub.docker.com/)*

 **Tag and Push your new image to the Docker Hub registry.
 In this exercise username will be your Docker Hub account name.**